 · Objects and properties of historical, archaeological, artistic, paleontological, scientific, ethnographic or technical utility.

-· Parks, gardens and natural spaces with anthropological, historical and artistic value.
+· Parks, gardens and natural spaces with anthropological, historical and artistic valuation.

 · Those objects that are part of the ethereal Cultural Heritage, in accordance with what is determined by their particular legislation.

 What are the crimes that threaten historical heritage?